curl/curl/docs/MANUAL.md

 While saving headers to a file is a working way to store cookies, it is however error-prone and not the preferred way to do this.
-Instead, make curl save the incoming cookies using the well-known netscape cookie format like
+Instead, make curl save the incoming cookies using the well-known Netscape cookie format like
 this:

     curl -c cookies.txt www.example.com